tjarkvandemerwe/tidyprompt/README.md

   prompt wraps.

 - **structured output**: Obtain structured output from a LLM, adhering to a specific type and/or format.
+Suitable for all chat-completing LLMs, including those that do not natively support structured output.

-Configure automatic retries with feedback to the LLM when the output is not as expected.
+- **feedback and retries**: Implement automatic retries with feedback to the LLM when the output is not as expected.

 - **reasoning modes**: Make your LLM answer a prompt in a specific mode, such as chain-of-thought or ReAct (Reasoning and Acting) modes.